How to Get Rid of Odors Under an Outdoor Deck

 - 1 teaspoon of liquid dish soap

 This smell can get quite pungent, especially if it builds up.
-A few solutions:
+Try these solutions:

-- Baking soda: sprinkle it over the areas, then sweep with a broom, making sure it fills in grooves of wood and in between deck boards.
-This also works on concrete and other areas that your dog might urinate.
-A little bit won't harm nearby plants.
+- Baking soda: Sprinkle it over the areas, then sweep with a broom, making sure it fills in grooves of wood and in between deck boards.
+This also works on concrete and other areas where your dog might urinate.
+A little bit of baking soda won't harm nearby plants.

-- Apply a store-bought odor neutralizer or eliminator, although these can get expensive if your pooch is a repeat offender.
+- Apply a commercial odor neutralizer or eliminator: Note that these can get expensive if your dog is a repeat offender.

 - Coffee grounds

-- A power washer every week or so
+- Cleaning with a power washer every week or so

 - Cayenne pepper

 Usually, you will find mold and mildew in a cool, damp area on, not under, your deck.
-Chances are, the deck has been a bit neglected and needs to be treated and sealed.
+Chances are that the deck has been a bit neglected and needs to be treated and sealed.
 You can either do this yourself or hire a professional.

-If the odor is a mystery, not too strong, or you just want to freshen up things, follow these instructions for a good, overall general cleaning—the solution you use can vary, depending on how strong you want to go.
-You can also use one of the many deck cleaners available.
-For weekly spot treatments, try a spray solution of vinegar and water or use the baking soda and sweeping method—it actually works.
+If the odor is a mystery, not too strong, or if you just want to freshen up things, a general deck cleaning using a commercial deck-cleaning solution and power washer may eliminate the smell, and it also will keep things smelling fresh going forward.
+The solution you use can vary, depending on how strong you want to go.
+For weekly spot treatments, try a spray solution of vinegar and water or use the effective baking soda and sweeping method.